SoraEagle/phase-5-project/README.md

 - Add an user dropdown

-- Change the visibility and text of the flashcard's Edit and Delete buttons to be visible depending on the value of `isEditing`

 I may update this code to include other features, if I have the time for it in the future.

 ## Contributing